William Willet

-William Willet (November 1, 1869 – March 29, 1921) was an American portrait painter, muralist, stained glass designer, studio owner and writer.
-An early proponent of the Gothic Revival and active in the "Early School" of American stained glass, he founded the Willet Stained Glass and Decorating Company, a stained glass studio, with his wife Anne Lee Willet, in protest against the opalescent pictorial windows which were the rage at the turn of the twentieth century.
+William Willet (November 1, 1869 – March 29, 1921) was an American portrait painter, muralist, stained glass designer, studio owner, and writer.
+An early proponent of the Gothic Revival in America and active in the "Early School" of American stained glass.
+He founded the Willet Stained Glass and Decorating Company, a stained glass studio, with his wife Anne Lee Willet where they focused on gothic style windows, rivaling other popular studios at the time who were focused on opalescent pictorial windows which were the rage in America at the turn of the twentieth century.